aubreyrjones/mutagen/README.md

 ### Playbook Definitions

-Playbooks are made up of multiple sections, each as a separate document.
+Playbooks are made up of multiple sections, each as a separate text document.
 The playbook definition file tells the script which sections go together into which playbooks.
 Look at the included `playbooks.txt` for an example.